Jean-Pierre Demailly: Early life and education

 Demailly was born on 25 September 1957 in Péronne, France.
 He attended the Lycée de Péronne from 1966 to 1973 and the Lycée Faidherbe from 1973 to 1975.
 He entered the École Normale Supérieure in 1975, where he received his agrégation in 1977 and graduated in 1979.
 During this time, he received an undergraduate licence degree from Paris Diderot University in 1976 and a diplôme d'études approfondies under Henri Skoda at the Pierre and Marie Curie University in 1979.
 He received his Doctorat d'État in 1982 under the direction of Skoda at the Pierre and Marie Curie University, with thesis "Sur différents aspects de la positivité en analyse complexe".

 Career

 Demailly became a professor at Université Grenoble Alpes in 1983.
 He served as the editor-in-chief of the Annales de l'Institut Fourier from 1998 to 2006 and the editor-in-chief of Comptes Rendus Mathématique from 2010 to 2015.
 He was also an editor for Inventiones Mathematicae from 1997 to 2002.

 He was the director of the Institut Fourier from 2003 to 2006.
 From June 2003 onwards, he led the Groupe de réflexion interdisciplinaire sur les programmes (GRIP), which ran experimental classes in primary schools.

 Research

 Demailly's mathematical works primarily concerned complex analytic geometry, using techniques from complex geometry with applications to algebraic geometry and number theory.
-He also wrote and co-authored several Unix and Linux libraries starting in the 1990s, including xpaint, sunclock, and dmg2img.
+He also wrote and co-authored several Unix and Linux programs and libraries starting in the 1990s, including XPaint, sunclock, and dmg2img.